odata2ts/odata2ts/examples/main/README.md

 - Airports
 - Me (example of a `Singleton`)

-## Feature: Renaming

-Minimal naming as well as max renaming options are tested here.

-The Trippin service is used, so:

-- trippin-min-naming
-- trippin-max-renaming

 ## OData V2 Example

 OData2ts generation example based on the publicly available [OData V2 service](https://www.odata.org/odata-services/)